walpolea/andrewwalpole.com/src/content/blog/2023-09-03-hidden-customtext-preheader-in-veeva-salesforce-emails.md

 # blogcast: "https://pub-40fccf9e493a4d029eb2b8955f358ac3.r2.dev/hidden-customtext-preheader-in-veeva-salesforce-emails.mp3"
 ---

-# Hidden customText Preheaders in Veeva/Salesforce Emails
+# Hidden customText Preheaders in Veeva / Salesforce Emails

 Here's a very specific one in hopes of preventing someone from having the fraught Google expedition I had.